salesforce-misc/hyper-ir-lsp/README.md

 * syntax highlighting for Hyper IR
 * shows all functions in the document outline
-* Go to definition / references / declaration for functions, variables and debug references
+* go to definition / references / declaration for functions, variables and debug references
+* code folding support

 ## Development